CRahne/TI84Programs/README.md

 College Algebra will be receiving the most attention as that is the math class I am in now

 Testing/Documentation will also be updated, as it has fallen severly behind
-- AP_BIO is up to date
+- AP_BIO needs testing
-- Algebra
+- Algebra is in documentation progress
-- College Algebra is in progess
+- College Algebra is in documentation progess
-- Geometry
+- Geometry is not started
-- Physics
+- Physics is not started
-- Sequences
-- Stats
+- Stats is in testing

 ### Other References: